enhance-dev/enhance.dev/app/docs/md/routing/dynamic-routes.md

 In the above example, the `users/$id.mjs` API route will match any URL pointing to `/users/*`.

-The dynamic segment of the URL will be made availble to the API handler as a path parameter, named by the key following the `$` in the filename (in this case: `id`).
+The dynamic segment of the URL will be made available to the API handler as a path parameter, named by the key following the `$` in the filename (in this case: `id`).
 For example:

 | API route | Example URL | `req.params` |
 | - | - | - |